dheera/big-yellow-proxxon-mf70-conversion/README.md

 ![complete conversion](/images/enclosure1.jpg?raw=true "complete conversion")

 Example of a finished piece I cut on this mill after tumbling in a vibratory tumbler for a few hours.
 The bas relief is generated from a picture from my travels with my partner with a custom computer vision pipeline.
+(We thought this rock formation looked "painted" so we made a huge paintbrush prop for the picture)

 ![coin](/images/coin0.jpg?raw=true "complete conversion")